-When Ray Sawyer, the eyepatch-sporting member of Dr. Hook & The Medicine Show passed away recently at the age of 81, fans were reminded of the band’s many stellar hits and smooth mix of country rock and AM radio soft rock gold.
+When Ray Sawyer, the eyepatch-sporting member of Dr. Hook & The Medicine Show passed away not too long ago, fans were reminded of the band’s many stellar hits and smooth mix of country rock and AM radio soft rock gold.
 The Alabama-born Sawyer was a founding member of Dr. Hook (the shortened moniker the group eventually went by), and the band took their Captain Hook-inspired name as a nod to the eyepatch he wore after losing his right eye in a car accident.

 A refreshing antidote to the seriousness of ‘70s album rock, Dr. Hook were a rough-and-tumble New Jersey bar band who broke big thanks to their musical chops and some sharp songwriting collaborators.
 The group scored their first hits, “Sylvia’s Mother” and “The Cover of ‘Rolling Stone” (the latter of which featured Sawyer’s distinctive growly vocals), in collaboration with children’s book author and songwriter Shel Silverstein who penned songs for several Dr. Hook albums.
 More hits followed until the band called it quits in 1985.
 Sawyer continued to tour with the group’s primary vocalist Dennis Locorriere (who owns the rights to the Dr. Hook name) until 2015 when he was sidelined for health reasons.